 A person with a BAC of 0.08 or higher will face the same criminal charges a person over 21 would be faced with.
 You face jail time, fines, driver’s license suspension, and other penalties depending on the circumstances of the case and whether it is your first, second, third, or subsequent charge of DUI in Florida.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these charges and other DUI penalties in Hernando County.
 Certain circumstances are considered aggravating circumstances for DUI in Florida no matter your age or if this is your first or a subsequent charge.
 If you had a BAC of 0.15 or higher or were accompanied by a minor in the commission of your DUI offense, you will face additional penalties.
 You face even more severe penalties if you are accused of causing or even contributing to cause property damage, injury, or death.

 Florida DUI Laws – The Florida Highway Safety Site gives details on Florida DUI Laws.
 Learn about the penalties one can face in regards to DUI stops.
 Florida Statutes for DUI –The site for Florida Statutes showcases all the penalties for driving under the influence.
 Get full details on the penalties involving driving under the influence.

 Find an Underage DUI Attorney in Hernando County, Florida

 If you are facing a license suspension for underage DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
-Experienced DUI defense attorney Ashley Aulls has over 20 years of defending criminal defense clients like you and putting their needs first.
+Experienced DUI defense attorney Ashley Aulls has practiced law since 1996.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your DUI case.